xerootg/cryze_v2/README.md

 - An x86 machine.
 I am using libhoudini in `redroid` to make the cryze android app work with the binaries for getting connections.
 This avoids the overhead of qemu or other android emulators.
 - a kernel compatible with `redroid`. follow [this guide](https://github.com/remote-android/redroid-doc/blob/master/deploy/README.md), optionally starting a redroid container to confirm it works
 - Wyze GWELL cameras.
 I've tested with `GW_GC1` (Wyze Cam OG) and `GW_BE1` (Wyze Cam Doorbell Pro	), 3 concurrent streams seems stable.
-- Unknown: non-GWELL Wyze cameras.
-There are references to TOTK in some of the libraries, it might work, but then again, it might not.
-Let me know if it does work or if it doesn't so I can document it.

 To use this, docker compose is easiest.
 1) copy `sample.env` to `.env` - update your details.
 Wyze API keys can be shared with `wyze-bridge` NOTE: I messed up and didnt exactly use the same variable names as `wyze-bridge` and I need to fix this. as such, there are duplicates.